Regulation and Frontier Housing Supply: Identification

 Consider parcel-level supply (analogous to firm supply in basic theory), which includes any regulatory restrictions.
-Since the quantity of housing is the number of floors, a supply curve can take nonnegative integer values only, and so is fully characterized by the jump discontinuities at $p_1,p_2,\ldots$, where $p_h$ is the minimum price at which profit maximizing suppliers would build $h$ units of housing under the given regulation.
-In other words, $p_h$ is the marginal cost of the $h$-th floor.
-A strict maximum height restriction at $h$ floors would take the form of $p_{h+j} = \infty$ for $j>0$.
-More generally, builders may be able to overcome restrictions by sufficient expenditure (on lawyers and intermediaries legally and illegally); these additional costs explain the vertical gap between non-frontier (regulated) and frontier (unregulated) supply.
-We derive conditions under which the frontier marginal cost of building the $h$-th floor $p_h^f$ is identified by the minimum price at height $h$.
+Since the quantity of housing is the number of floors, a supply curve is a nondecreasing step function that takes only nonnegative integer values.
+It is fully characterized by a sequence of jump discontinuities, $p_1,p_2,\ldots$, where $p_h$ is the marginal cost of the $h$-th floor, i.e., the minimum price at which profit-maximizing suppliers would build $h$ floors under the given regulations; at $p_h$ supply jumps from $(h-1)$ to $h$ floors.
+A strict maximum height restriction at $\bar h$ floors would take the form of $p_{\bar h+j} = \infty$ for $j>0$.
+More generally, builders may be able to overcome restrictions by sufficient expenditure on legal efforts or lobbying; these additional costs explain the vertical gap between non-frontier (regulated) and frontier (unregulated) supply.\footnote{\cite{cheshire2020trophy} argue that, in London, builders may overcome restrictions by employing `trophy' architects.
+The regulatory tax would then include the distortion resulting from the excess outlay on the architect compared to the added value to the buyer.
+Payments or favors to officials are the more likely tool for overcoming restrictions in our application. } We derive conditions under which the frontier marginal cost of building the $h$-th floor $p_h^f$ is identified by the minimum price at height $h$.

 Next consider, for conceptual purposes only, an \textit{area} with a collection of unit land parcels.
 Consumers consider housing services provided on any parcel as identical to those provided on any other parcel in a given area.\footnote{In using area as a conceptual device, one need not imagine a contiguous expanse.
 See \cite{piazzesi2020segmented} for evidence of buyers searching over noncontiguous areas.} Inverse demand for housing in the area, which is assumed continuous, is therefore a function of the total housing consumed in the area.
 Define parcel-level demand as market demand for the area divided by the total number of parcels in the area.